What is product development?

 It’s only once the product manager has made the final decision on what the end product should be like that the entire process can move forward in its development and, ultimately, be launched.

-Phase five: commercialization and rollout
+Stage five: Commercialization and rollout

-The final phase of the new-product development process sometimes offers a price discount during a product launch, providing potential customers with the incentive to buy the product.
 If a product is sold at a reasonably discounted price, it is more likely to be spoken of by ‘word of mouth’ and engage focuses on commercializing the new product.
 This phase includes test marketing, launch, and evaluation.

-This final phase is significant in the delivery of the overall project, with the market research conducted during the conception stage greatly influencing the timing and location of the product launch.
 It's common, in many cases, for a product development team to hand over the reins to the marketing team for a product launch, with a promotion campaign for the new product being a vital part of getting the product out there and into the world.

 Test marketing

 Product managers often collaborate with product marketing managers at this stage due to marketing being one of the major contributing factors to a product’s success.
-Marketing involves researching, observing current industry trends, collecting and analyzing customer feedback, defining pricing, and developing a marketing strategy.

 The goal of test marketing is to improve the success of the product launch.
 The marketer will usually launch the marketing plan to a smaller subset of the market to quickly analyze how the plan can be improved and refined before being launched to the full market.